cqu-student/cqu-student.github.io/_pages/about.md

 My name is **Yuyang Hong** (洪宇洋).

 My research interests include neural machine translation and computer vision.
-I have published more than 10 papers at top international AI conferences, with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>Google Scholar citations <strong><span id='total_cit'>260K+</span></strong></a>.
+I have published more than 10 papers at top international AI conferences

 ---